lixu19941116/ueberauth_coding_example/README.md

-# UeberauthCodingExample
+# Überauth Coding Example

+The project has been setup to run on Heroku can can be found at [ueberauth-coding-example.herokuapp.com](https://ueberauth-coding-example.herokuapp.com).

+In this example we'll use Coding ([ueberauth_coding](https://github.com/lixu19941116/ueberauth_coding)) strategy.

-To start your Phoenix server:
+## To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`